UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Variables RAM

 Fig. 7.
-Example of some convenient variables "Var" that will allow the processing of information in truth_table() independently of the microcontroller hardware.
+Example of some convenient variables "var" that will allow the processing of information in truth_table() independently of the microcontroller hardware (this is the important concept of hardware abstraction or hardware abstraction layers HAL.

 Program variables will be stored in RAM memory addresses and so, they are volatile.

-Accordingly to our programming style to assign a byte per variable, seven RAM bytes are required, and some more are required for partial results, such as var_buff
+Accordingly to our programming style to assign a byte per variable, seven global RAM bytes are required.

-In our simple programs RAM variables will be global (accessible from anywhere in the code), but var_buff for saving partial results within a function may be local.
+NOTE: In our simple programs RAM variables will be global (accessible from anywhere in the code), but other variables for storing partial results while processing such var_buff may be declared local within the scope of a function, and thus reusable.

 Hardware interface functions.
 Firstly, init_system() to set pin directions as in Fig. 8.
 Read notes on how TRIS register bits configures a pin to be an input or an output using tri-state gates.
 All unused pins will be configured as outputs by default.